airpair/git-powered-collaborative-blogging/post.md

 `touch README.md`

-**Section 1** covers a birds eye view of what we're doing. **Section 2** covers philosphical and practical reasons why developers need a git powered community blogging system.
-In **Section 3** I'll describe what our first implementation actually looks like, including the technicalities of how we put it together.
+**Section 1** covers a bird's eye view of what we're doing. **Section 2** covers philosphical and practical reasons why developers need a git powered community blogging system.
+In **Section 3**, I'll describe what our first implementation actually looks like, including the technicalities of how we put it together.
 In **Section 4** we'll get warm, soft and fuzzy with the  community building challenges ahead.
 Finally, **Section 5** will end with a summary leading into our [*$100,000 Writing Competition*](/100k-writing-competition).

 ### 1.3 What's in this for you?